Barkha Bahar

 Barkha Bahar is a 1973 Bollywood romance film.The film stars Navin Nischol and Rekha in lead roles.
 The film is directed and produced by Amar Kumar Godara, along with his brother Prahlad Kumar Godara as a producer.
-Both are from the Godara family of Malout, Punjab.

 'Barkha Bahar' was originally supposed to be Rekha's debut film, but it was released after several other projects she had already worked on."